 How to Help Your 3rd Grade Student Prepare for the District of Columbia DC CAPE Math Test

 As a parent in District of Columbia, you play a crucial role in supporting your 3rd-grade student to excel in the DC CAPE (DC Comprehensive Assessment and Progress of Education) math test.
 This comprehensive guide is designed to provide you with actionable strategies, valuable insights, and practical tips to help your child prepare effectively for the test.
-For official information, visit the District of Columbia Office of the State Superintendent of Education website.
+For official information District of Columbia Office of the State Superintendent of Education website.

 Understanding the District of Columbia DC CAPE 3rd Grade Math Test